This is a comment

 AttributeValueDescription

 scale=NfloatMultiply raw integer by this factor.
-Changes Go field to float64.
+Changes Go field to *float64 (nullable, see Null detection).

 offset=NfloatAdd to scaled value: decoded = raw * scale + offset.